(A) DEPARTMENT OF CIVIC, SOCIAL AND POLITICAL EDUCATION

 - The coordinator is responsible for booking school retreats and ensuring they run smoothly.
 This may involve booking an appropriate space and organising transport.

 - The coordinator will be made aware of any important and relevant information regarding individual students and their participation in Religious Education and related activities.

 - The coordinator maintains contact with the priest(s) who facilitate school liturgies.

 - In the event of a crisis ( unexpected bereavement etc) the coordinator works with the Principal to respond to the needs of the school community.

-- The coordinator works with any student teachers to ensure that they receive support and guidance as well as ensuring the required work is being covered in classes.
+- The coordinator works with any student teachers to ensure that they receive support and guidance as well as ensure the required work is being covered in classes.

 - The coordinator meets with the Principal on a regular basis to plan school events and report on Religious Education in the school.

 The coordinator chairs subject meetings and ensures that the relevant documentation is up to date.